Mediate UK – Case Study Examples of Facilitation or Family Mediation Case Studies

 This was a great example where clients wanted some help to get a fair agreement but did not want to use separate solicitors due to the cost and the nature of their divorce – they were amicable and did not want to fight each other with solicitor letters and demands.

-Most solicitors can only deal with one client, but the negotiation route allows an independent divorce expert to work with clients together to finalise a fair agreement, whilst making sure everything the court will want them to have considered has been taken into account.
+Most solicitors can only deal with one client, but the facilitation route allows an independent expert to work with clients together to finalise a fair agreement, whilst making sure everything the court will want them to have considered has been taken into account.
 Finally, we instruct a solicitor who drafts a consent order and also deals with all communication with the court – all for a set fee.